-[1] If BIOL1030 is chosen instead of MICR1020 as the core requirement in Semester 3, then BIOL1040 must be taken in Semester 5 as the restricted elective, and will take the place of one free elective.
-Note that BIOL1030 does NOT equate to MICR1020.
-Therefore, BIOL1030 alone will not be sufficient to graduate; students must also take BIOL1040.

-If MICR1020 is chosen instead of BIOL1030 as the core requirement in Semester 3, then BIOL1040 is not required in Semester 5.
+If BIOL1090 is chosen instead of MICR2420 as the core requirement in Semester 3, then BIOL1080 must be taken in Semester 5 in place of one free elective.
+If MICR2420 is chosen instead of BIOL1090 as the core requirement in Semester 3, then BIOL1080 is not required in Semester 5.
 Students may select from any of the elective choices on the following page in Semester 5.